Kingdom of the Spiders: Production

 Kantor told Fangoria magazine in 1998 that the film did indeed use 5,000 of the large, hairy spiders, though a number of rubber model spiders were also used during production.
 The live tarantulas were procured by offering Mexican spider wranglers US$10 for each live tarantula they could find; this meant that $50,000 of the film's $500,000 budget went towards the purchase of spiders.

 The large number of tarantulas kept on hand led to some unusual production difficulties.
 Not only did each spider have to be kept warm, but because of the creatures' cannibalistic tendencies, all 5,000 spiders had to be kept in separate containers.
 Additionally, tarantulas are usually shy around people, so fans and air tubes often had to be used to get the spiders to move toward their "victims".
-Indeed, in a number of the scenes where the tarantulas are "attacking" people, it is obvious to the viewer that the spiders are merely moving around, usually away from their intended victims.

-Contrary to popular belief, the venom of most tarantulas is not dangerous to humans, causing no more harm than a bee sting (unless the person is allergic to the venom).
-The worst injury most of the actors suffered was troublesome itching caused by the spiders shedding their bristles (Tarantula urticating bristles have been used to make itching powder sold in joke and novelty stores).
+The venom of most tarantulas is not dangerous to humans, causing no more harm than a bee sting (unless the person is allergic to the venom).
+This is why the film mentions that the species which appears in the film has venom five times more potent than normal.
+The worst injury most of the actors suffered was troublesome itching, caused by the spiders shedding their bristles.

-Sequel
+Reception

+In a retrospective feature on 1970s horror films, Syfy.com called Kingdom of the Spiders "surprisingly scary", said the film is strong on tension from beginning to end, and praised Shatner's restrained performance, though they felt that the use of a cheap matte for the closing shot prevented it from being a classic horror ending.
+Dread Central disagreed on this point in their review of the DVD release, with reviewer Steve Barton saying the final shot is "one of the best horror endings of the century.
+The last frame of film has haunted this reviewer for decades, and I’m willing to bet it will have the same harrowing effect on you."
+He found the film was filled with both unintentional silliness and genuinely intense scenes of horror, and said the DVD's bonus features are highly entertaining.